Hyphessobrycon brumado

-Hyphessobrycon brumado is a species of tetra fish belonging to the family characidae, inhabiting South American river of Rio Brumado and the Rio de Contas drainage.
+Hyphessobrycon brumado is a species of freshwater ray-finned fish belonging to the family Acestrorhamphidae, the American characins.
+This fish is found in the Rio Brumado and the Rio de Contas drainage in Bahia, Brazil.

 Description

 Hyphessobrycon brumado is a long, slender fish, similar to many of its kin.
 Its body is yellow-orange in color and has a blurred black stripe running down its lateral line.
 This stripe thickens and becomes less blurred at the tail; more apparent on males.